TodePond/TodePondDotCom/wikiblogarden/london/cardboard/cutouts/readme.md

 We managed to film him doing it a second time, and we showed his mum at the end of the day.
 His mum was such a kind woman, and always wore an elegant headscarf.
 Mo enjoyed showing her the song again and again, and I decided to leave my ukulele at school.
 It's ok, I had another one at home anyway!

+## Cards

+I dropped all my cards on the floor, and they flickered around everywhere, and that was enough, after that day, that day, and I just started welling up, with my knees on the floor, and Mrs H came to pick me up, and looked me in the eye, and told me that everything was going to be ok.

 ## Windmill

 "Mr Wilson, we need your help with Josh in reception.
 He's fighting again and-"